-(Optional) Enables or disables running utlrp as part of the upgrade.
+(Optional) Enables or disables running a version of utlrp.sql as part of post upgrade, to recompile only invalid objects in Oracle-maintained schemas.

-The utllrp utility recompiles all Data Dictionary objects that become invalid during a database upgrade.
-Oracle recommends that you run this utility after every Oracle Database upgrade.
+The utlrp utility recompiles all Data Dictionary and user objects that become invalid during a database upgrade.
+If you set run_utlrp=no, or if you want invalid user objects also to be recompiled, then Oracle recommends that you use this utility to recompile invalid objects after upgrading with AutoUpgrade.

-prefix.run utlrp=yes
+prefix.run_utlrp=yes